 The Human Resources Committee.
-The Human Resources Committee ("Committee") of the Board of Directors is responsible for discharging the Board's responsibilities relating to the compensation of the Named Executive Officers, for approving and evaluating all compensation of Named Executive Officers, including salaries, bonuses, compensation plans and policies, and other incentive programs.
+The Committee is responsible for discharging the Board's responsibilities relating to the compensation of the Named Executive Officers, for approving and evaluating all compensation of Named Executive Officers, including salaries, bonuses, compensation plans and policies, and other incentive programs.
 The Committee acts pursuant to a charter that has been approved by our Board.
 None of the Named Executive Officers are members of the Committee.
 The four independent directors on the Committee are: